 Types of Filtration

-There are three basic types of filtration, mechanical, biological and chemical.
+There are three basic types of filtration: mechanical, chemical, and biological.
 Some filtration systems focus on one type of filtration; other types of filters utilize two or three filtration methods.

 Mechanical filtration refers to the filtration process that removes solid particles from the water.
 This filtration method makes the water look better but does not remove dissolved wastes or harmful chemicals such as ammonia or nitrites.

 Understanding the Nitrogen Cycle